programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/datatypes/datatypes.md

 It behaves like *one-line text* with the difference that the search is not divided into individual tokens.
 The *string* is understood as a unit, thus treated as a single token and searched left and right.

+Postcodes are also treated as strings.
+You can use a wildcard (3* for 3...) to find all postal codes starting with the number 3, for example.

 ## Date

 The date can be entered in the input field shortened as Year and Year + Month.
 Negative values for BC dates in date fields are also supported.